mcclure/UnityPlugin/README.md

 This repo was created by Andi McClure <<andi.m.mcclure@gmail.com>>.
 You can take the contents as being under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) or being in the Public Domain.

+For more information about how Unity native plugins work, see the official documentation [here](https://docs.unity3d.com/Manual/Plugins.html).

 # Building

 Build the C plugin before you open the Unity project.